5G-MAG/rt-xr-unity-player/README.md

 ```

 > [!NOTE]
 > When pulling changes, submodules aren't updated by default.
-It has to be explicitly requested, eg. using: `git pull --recurse-submodules`
+This has to be explicitly requested, eg. using: `git pull --recurse-submodules`

 ## Build the project and install it on an Android device